 Alternaria stem canker can affect not only the stems but also the leaves and fruits.
 The dark-brown to black cankers that form on tomato plant stems, however, cause the most damage to the plant.
 As the cankers grow they can encircle the stem, causing the plant to die.
 The fungus survives on infected tomato debris, the spores can be airborne or soilborne, and water is necessary for spore germination and infection.

 Reduce spread of disease by using drip irrigation rather than overhead irrigation.
 Once infection has occurred, treatment with fungicides will not eradicate the disease, but can help slow its progression.

 - Damping off

-This is a common seedling disease that results from of a number of different fungi that can cause damage to young seedlings at the base of the stem, near the soil line.
+This is a common seedling disease that results from of a number of different pathogens that can inflict damage on young seedlings at the base of the stem, near the soil line.
 Stems appear weak, withered, or pinched.
-As its causes are fungal in origin, it is under wet, cool conditions that damping off becomes more prevalent.
+It is under wet, cool conditions that damping off becomes more prevalent.

 Preventive control measures for damping off involve using properly sterilized or composted soil mixes, avoiding overwatering, ensuring good air flow, and spraying trays with a light copper solution after sowing.

 Viruses require a host to replicate and complete their full life cycle.
 Many plant viruses also require some sort of carrier, known as a vector, to transmit the disease from plant to plant.
 As plants are sedentary hosts, insects are commonly associated with the transmission of plant viruses.

 - Tobacco mosaic virus and tomato mosaic virus (TMV and ToMV)